MikeORed/random-tables-mcp/README.md

 ## Project Overview

-This section details the server’s core capabilities and architecture—how random‑table definitions are stored, rolled, and extended while ports & adapters keep concerns isolated and the codebase easy to test and maintain.
+This section details the server's core capabilities and architecture—how random‑table definitions and roll templates are stored, rolled, and extended while ports & adapters keep concerns isolated and the codebase easy to test and maintain.

 ## Features